-The goal for snowshoe hare in the eastern Upper Peninsula is to increase available habitat in the ecoregion.
-In priority landscapes, management should focus on maintaining young aspen adjacent to lowlands, maintaining jack pine, retaining coarse woody debris, increasing mesic conifer components and increasing beaver abundance.
+The goal for snowshoe hare in the EUP is to increase available habitat in the ecoregion.
+In priority landscapes, management should focus on maintaining young aspen adjacent to lowlands, maintaining jack pine, retaining coarse woody debris, increasing mesic conifer components, and increasing beaver abundance.